 Enter the fun classes for some pretty cool prizes!
 The entries in the fun classes do not compete for Championships.
 Limits per class- #1: 1 setup, #2: 3, #3: 2 congas, #4: 3, #5: 2 setups, #6-9: 3, #10: 1.
-Special fun classes will receive prizes created & donated by judge Shane!

-1. Diorama (realistic or unrealistic)

-2. Other Material Models- this includes model horses made of wood, metal, leather, etc. Any material that is not plastic, resin, or porcelain/china.

-3. Conga/Theme!
-All one mold, all one color, all one breed, etc. Must have a theme and have at least 4 models.

-4. Theme Song!
+- 1. Diorama (realistic or unrealistic) - 2.
+Other Material Models- this includes model horses made of wood, metal, leather, etc. Any material that is not plastic, resin, or porcelain/china. - 3.
+Conga/Theme!
+All one mold, all one color, all one breed, etc. Must have a theme and have at least 4 models. - 4.
+Theme Song!
 Naming horses after songs or song lyrics is a popular naming tactic.
-Write a card with your horse's name and explain what the horse's name means to you (printout of song lyrics - full or snippet - is not required but encouraged!
-Must be family friendly please).

-5. Family Photo!
+Write a card with your horse's name and explain what the horse's name means to you (printout of song lyrics full or snippet is not required but encouraged!
+Must be family friendly please). - 5.
+Family Photo!
 Set up your "family" as if they were getting a portrait done!
-Can be as serious or as funny as you want.

-- 6. Other Animals Domestic - 7.
-Other Animals Wild

-8. Teeny Tiny- show off your micro minis and other models smaller than Stablemate Scale!

-9. Model Emergency!
-Bring your most beat up model or failed custom!

-10. My Favorite Horse- write an explanation card for why the model is your favorite.

-SPECIAL FUN CLASS- NaMoPaiMo- For horses painted by owner as a part of the "National Model Painting Month" initiative.
-Models may be from 2017, 2018, or 2019 NaMaPaiMo.
-Limit 3 (if you've participated in each year)

-SPECIAL FUN CLASS- Medallions!
-Bring your medallions to show off!
-There is a movement going on to get more shows to offer medallion classes.
-Limit 4 medallions per entrant
+Can be as serious or as funny as you want. - 6.
+Other Animals Domestic - 7.
+Other Animals Wild - 8.
+NEW for 2020- Friendship Frenzy!
+Find another entrant to create an entry with- this may be someone you don't know, but it can also be someone you've met before (I am also happy to introduce you to others if you aren't comfortable approaching someone yourself.)
+Your co-op entry may be a set up or conga, whichever works best with what you both have on hand.
+There must be at least one model included from each person's supply.
+If neither of you shows Performance, you'll want to do a congaremember that doesn't have to just be all the same mold!
+Use your creativity!
+Fun class prizes will be awarded to both partners. (\If there is an uneven number of people who want to participate, I may allow for a group of 3.) \\If you are going to collaborate with someone else that you already know, you may NOT do any preparation for the class ahead of time as this would give you an unfair advantage. - 9.
+Model Emergency!
+Bring your most beat up model or failed custom! - 10.
+My Favorite Horse- write an explanation card for why the model is your favorite.